pgcentralfoundation/pgrx/README.md

  - `async` interactions are unknown right now.

  - `pgx` uses lots of `unsafe` Rust.
-That's generally the nature of the beast when doing FFI wrappers, but be aware.
+That's generally the nature of the beast when doing FFI wrappers, so be aware.

  - Not all of Postgres' internals are included or even wrapped.
 This isn't due to it not being possible, it's simply due to it being an incredibly large task.
 If you identify internal Postgres APIs you need, open an issue and we'll get them exposed, at least through the `pgx::pg_sys` module.